12 min read

 The United States government is still uncovering the extent of Russia’s unprecedented hacking of nine government agencies and dozens of private-sector organizations, according to a report last week by the Associated Press.
 About nine months ago, Russia’s foreign intelligence service, the SVR, hacked into the email accounts of the secretary of homeland security and top officials at that department, as well as high-ranking officials at the departments of Energy, State, the Treasury, and others.
 A private cybersecurity firm, FireEye, discovered only four months ago that Russian spies had done this through software—widely used throughout the public and private sectors—provided by a vendor called SolarWinds.
 The cybersecurity firm then tipped off the government, which is still investigating the operation.
 How did this happen, and what does it mean?

-According to Dmitri Alperovitch, who co-founded the cybersecurity firm CrowdStrike, the SolarWinds hack is the most expansive breach of national security through online espionage in U.S. history.
-But the Russians didn’t destroy or even damage any data or documents.
-As Alperovitch sees it, this is just traditional intelligence gathering extended to the digital domain, but the breadth and the duration of the hack should, he says, finally move the U.S. government to enhance its weak cyber defenses—and rethink its approach to cybersecurity as a whole.
+Dmitri Alperovitch is the co-founder and chairman of Silverado Policy Accelerator, a nonprofit working on geopolitical cybersecurity; the co-founder of the cybersecurity firm CrowdStrike; and the author of World on the Brink: How America Can Beat China in the Race for the Twenty-First Century.
+Alperovitch says the SolarWinds hack is the most expansive breach of national security through online espionage in U.S. history.
+But the Russians didn’t destroy or even damage any data or documents; this is just traditional intelligence gathering extended to the digital domain.
+But the breadth and the duration of the hack should move the U.S. government finally to enhance its weak cyber defenses—and rethink its approach to cybersecurity as a whole …

 Michael Bluhm: How significant is the SolarWinds hack?